clps935419/KCardSwap/apps/mobile/OPENAPI_SDK_GUIDE.md

 ### ✅ DO

 - Always regenerate SDK after backend API changes
-- Use TanStack Query hooks for components
+- Use TanStack Query options/mutations for components
 - Configure SDK once at app startup
-- Keep generated files in `.gitignore`
+- Commit generated files, but never edit them manually
 - Use TypeScript types from the SDK
 - Handle loading and error states

 ### ❌ DON'T

-- Commit generated files to git
 - Modify generated files manually
-- Use direct `fetch()` calls (use SDK instead)
+- Use direct `fetch()` calls for backend API (use SDK instead)
+- Exception: Signed URL upload PUT/POST to `upload_url` should use `fetch()` and follow `required_headers`
 - Hardcode API URLs (use SDK configuration)
 - Ignore TypeScript errors from SDK